JulyIghor/QtBitcoinTrader/README.md

 Description

-This software helps you to open and cancel Mt.Gox orders vary fast.
+This software helps you open and cancel Mt.Gox orders very fast.
 Real time data monitoring.

 Developed on pure Qt, uses OpenSSL, AES 256 key and secret protection.

- I want to develop Trader App that can be configured for any rule and strategy.
+I want to develop this Trader App so that it can be configured for any rule and strategy.

 If you want to help me, than donate to 1d6iMwjjNo8ZGYeJBZKXgcgVk9o7fXcjc

  Next ToDo:
  1) Add realtime charts